Alastair Buchan

 Alastair Buchan (born 16 October 1955) is a British neurologist and researcher in stroke medicine.
 His main research interest is how to make neuroprotection a reality in the clinic.
 From October 2008 until January 2017, he served as the Dean of Medicine and the Head of the Medical Sciences Division, University of Oxford.
-He currently holds the Chair of Stroke Research and is the Pro-Vice-Chancellor and Head of Brexit Strategy at the University of Oxford.
+He currently holds the Chair of Stroke Research at the University of Oxford.

 Education

 Buchan was educated at Repton School in Derbyshire and graduated in 1980 from his medical studies at the University of Cambridge, University of Oxford and Harvard University.

 He undertook his post-graduate medical training with Sir David Weatherall in Oxford and completed his neurological training in North America, with Henry J. M. Barnett in London, Ontario and in stroke with Fred Plum in New York.

 Career

 Early career

 Buchan held staff positions as a consultant neurologist in London and Ottawa before becoming the Heart and Stroke Foundation Professor in Stroke Research in Calgary, Alberta in 1995.

 During ten years in Calgary, Buchan built up a team which established a fully comprehensive regional Stroke Programme and led large multi-centre studies CASES, ASPECTS and FASTER.
 When he returned to Oxford in 2005, he left Calgary with an Acute Stroke Imaging Centre, an Experimental Imaging Centre and the Clinical Stroke Programme, which facilitate translation of the experimental research work in the laboratory to the clinical setting.
 For his services, the University of Calgary awarded Buchan an honorary Degrees of Laws (LLD) in May 2009.